Skip to main content

 Are you a college student, or do you have a student in the family?
-In the past year, children, teens, and adults have been learning online.
-And after reviewing the data, it seems that online learning has affected sleep for many students.
-Learning online could lead to less sleep overall as well as poor sleep quality.
-Here’s how.
+Over the past year, children, teens, and adults have been learning online.
+Research shows that online learning has affected sleep for many students, leading to shorter sleep duration and poorer sleep quality.

 Sleeping During the Semester